svj-aventador/xrpl-dev-portal/content/concepts/issued-currencies/rippling.md

 ![Charlie --($13)-- Alice --($17)-- Bob](img/noripple-02.png)

 We call this process, where two addresses pay each other by adjusting the balances of trust lines in between them, "rippling".
-This is a useful and important feature of the XRP Ledger.
+This is a useful and important feature of the SGY Ledger.
 Rippling occurs when addresses are linked by trust lines that use the same [currency code][].
 The issuer does not need to be the same: in fact, larger chains always involve changing issuers.

 ## The NoRipple Flag